yvesklein/ao/_posts/2018-07-06-njoy-pure-wand-review.md

 [^2]: Most notably [Hey Epiphora](https://heyepiphora.com/2010/07/my-love-the-pure-wand-plus-a-few-tips).

 [^3]: Gläs makes cheap toys in a few good shapes, and on Etsy there are decently-priced options as well.
 Plus, you can even get something custom.
 Otherwise, there are usually curved glass toys available wherever you buy toys.
 And of course, there's Icicles by Pipedream, but Pipedream sucks.
 It's your decision though.

+[^4]: So long as you like or are curious about stimulating your internal "spots."